cypress-io/cypress/cypress/v1.0/documentation/1-Commands/31-parent.md

 slug: parent
-excerpt: Get the parent of the elements
+excerpt: Get the parent DOM element of the DOM elements

-Get the parent of the elements.
+Get the parent DOM element of the DOM elements.

 | | |
 |--- | --- |